SirChristianWilliam/jquery-server-side-calculator/INSTRUCTIONS.md

 # Weekend Challenge: Server Side Calculator

-Welcome to the weekend challenge!1
+Welcome to the weekend challenge!

 You are going to be building a server-side calculator.
 The logic for the calculator **must** be implemented on the server.